 Moreover, gaps in the legal framework surfaced throughout the implementation of PFM reforms.
-Most significantly, the landmark decision of the Supreme Court on the PDAF (see The End of Pork Barrel as we Know It) brought to fore the need to clearly delineate the roles of the Executive and Congress in PFM.
+Most significantly, the landmark decision of the Supreme Court on the PDAF (see The End of PDAF) brought to fore the need to clearly delineate the roles of the Executive and Congress in PFM.
 The parameters on the use of savings have been clarified through the GAA; though there are other areas of "power of the purse" reforms, such as addressing the proliferation of off-budget accounts (OBAs) and special accounts in the general fund (SAGFs).